MKCorley/Project-for-Getting-and-Cleaning-Data-Coursera-/CodeBook.md

 The structure of this code book is divided into 3 sections.
 1. The DATASET section describes the structure of the dataset
 2. The VARIABLES section lists and describes the variables
-3. The TRANSFORMATIONS section describes the transformations that were carried out to obtain the data set in the TidyData.txt file.
+3. The TRANSFORMATIONS section describes the transformations/steps performed on the original data to obtain the tidy data set in the
+    TidyData.txt file.

 # DATASET